cbrwx/Dynamic-Continual-Active-Learning-Multi-Modal-Commonsense-Transformers/README.md

 ```
 text,label
 "I love this product!",positive
-"This is the worst purchase I have ever made.",negative
+"This is the worst purchase I have ever made, that kebab was oddly spicey.",negative
 "I had an amazing time at the park.",positive
-"I am so disappointed with this service.",negative
+"I just shit myself.",negative
 ```
 # Label Descriptions
 For this sentiment analysis task, we use the following labels: